nickormushev/OVRCOAT/GETTING_STARTED.md

   [--other-options]
   --opts MODEL.WEIGHTS /path/to/checkpoint_file
 ```
-The configs are made for training, therefore we need to specify `MODEL.WEIGHTS` to a model from model zoo for evaluation.
+The configs are made for training, therefore we need to specify `MODEL.WEIGHTS` to the ovrcoat.pth model for evaluation.
+Link in [README](README.md)
 This command will run the inference and show visualizations in an OpenCV window.

 For details of the command line arguments, see `demo.py -h` or look at its source code